-Our investment adviser is led by Joseph B. Alala, III, our chief executive officer, president, chairman of our Board of Directors and the managing partner and chief investment officer of our investment adviser, Hunt Broyhill, a partner of our investment adviser, and John F. McGlinn, our chief financial officer, chief operating officer, secretary and treasurer and a director of our investment adviser.
+Our investment adviser is led by Joseph B. Alala, III, our chief executive officer, president, chairman of our Board of Directors and the managing partner and chief investment officer of our investment adviser, Hunt Broyhill, a partner of our investment adviser, Stephen A. Arnall, our chief financial officer, and John F. McGlinn, our chief operating officer, secretary and treasurer, and a director of our investment adviser.
 Messrs.
 Alala, Broyhill and McGlinn serve as our investment adviser's investment committee.
-They are assisted by Christopher B. Norton and Michael S. Marr, our chief compliance officer, who both serve as directors of our investment adviser, as well as [ ] other investment professionals.
+They are assisted by Christopher B. Norton and Michael S. Marr, our chief compliance officer, who both serve as directors of our investment adviser, as well as 9 other investment professionals.
 See "Portfolio Management."